francescolp23/FDS_final_project_2025_EFF/README.md

   A shared Google Drive folder is available here:
   https://drive.google.com/drive/folders/1zvMIc1bqteRN9Z36hHYpoTGoZArsh4mE

-Only a subset of the original data is used:
+Only a subset of the original data is used, 10000 images.
-- 6,000 SAFE images
-- 4,000 PROHIBITED images

 This split is intentionally slightly imbalanced to better reflect real-world distributions.